ART OF KEEPING SANE MIND

 Bolivia ended up being my most favourite country in South America.
 The most memorable things that I did in Bolivia are:

 Another aspect of my travels is connecting to art and history of places that I visit.
 Probably the best, but not the only way, is to visit museum.
-However, I will mention just several of many fabulous European museums that I visited:
+I will mention just several of many fabulous European museums that I visited:

-– The Expulsion from the Garden of Eden – is a fresco by the Italian Early Renaissance artist Masaccio and it is in the Brancacci Chapel, in the church of Santa Maria del Carmine in Florence.
+“Expulsion from the Garden of Eden” is a fresco by the Italian Early Renaissance artist Masaccio, in the Brancacci Chapel, in the church of Santa Maria del Carmine in Florence.
 The Italian Renaissance truly started with Masaccio, who followed in Giotto’s steps.

-There are, of course, many more places that I could mention in this post, but I will stop at this point.
-If I ever go back, I will write about them.
+There are, of course, many other places that I could mention in this post, but I will stop at this point.
+If I ever visit them again, I will write about them.